Making the Gender Pay Gap Count

 2. Treat your employees like grown ups.

 Internal communications on diversity topics should be honest and transparent.
 If your gap is partly down to the small numbers of women at the top of the company, then acknowledge that progression of female talent is a real business challenge.
 Make a statement of intent about how you will proactively address this.
 Your staff will thank you for it, and be more inclined to stay with you on your inclusion journey.
-(You could take our Inclusive Culture Pledge as a sign of your intention.)
+(See our Inclusive Culture Pledge.)

 3. Be inquisitive.